 My recipe for happiness is to experience something with the people I love.
 Not all experiences are good or bad, but putting myself in those situations where I can grow and learn about myself and the world is what I seek out as I creep into my fourth decade on this planet.

 I have put a lot of effort these past few years seeing the positives/good in all things that have happened to me.
-This is why I feel the utmost drive and need to do the following with the people I love:
+This is why I feel the utmost drive and need to travel and experience all the world has to offer with my wife, friends, and family.

 Today was my last day at the Des Moines Social Club.
 I started in August as an intern during my final semester at Iowa State University.
 After I finished in December, I was fortunate enough to be hired on as a part-time marketing coordinator.
 This allowed me to help Lydia put grub on our table and in our kitty cats’ food bowls.
 Which is something I’ll forever be grateful of.